Alternate Monk

 he had been moments before, the

-enemy guards without a sound.
-As the general rose
+warriors slew the guards without a sound.
+As

-from sleep, his eyes widened as his foes appeared
+the general rose from sleep, his eyes widened as

 All three of the warriors described above are considered Monks, spiritual masters of body and soul, who channel the mystical Ki to fuel wondrous feats of martial skill.